-I am all about the views and here you can probably experience some of the best views of the country.
+I am all about the views, and here you can probably experience some of the country’s best views.

 There are several cafes/restaurants with good views and also playgrounds if you visit Lebanon.

-The mini buses leave from the highway, so you need to get there to take them (unfortunately, I did not save the exit location, but if you ask for the mini bus to Byblos, locals might be able to help you).
+The minibusses leave from the highway, so you need to get there to take them.
+Unfortunately, I did not save the exact location, but if you ask for the minibus to Byblos, locals might help you.

-If you‘re in Lebanon for just 5 days – or something like that – 1 day is definitely enough to see the aforementioned places in one day.
+If you‘re in Lebanon for just 5 days – or something like that – 1 day is definitely enough to see the before-mentioned 3 places in one day.

 Tyre – 1 Day

-With five days in Lebanon, I got a good idea of the country – I just wish I had two more days to hike in the mountains because Lebanon is known for some pretty mountain areas, like Qadisha Valley.
+With five days in Lebanon, I got a good idea of the country.
+I wish I had two more days to hike in the mountains because Lebanon is known for some pretty mountain areas, like Qadisha Valley.

 It is great for hiking in the summer and good for winter sports in the winter.
 If I had 7 days in Lebanon, I would have stayed a night in Byblos, and on my way back to Beirut, I would have stopped at some villages and towns along the way.

-Looking back now, I am pretty happy with how I created my 5-day Lebanon itinerary and don’t regret the way I planned my trip at all.
+Looking back now, I am pretty happy with how I created my 5-day Lebanon itinerary and didn’t regret the way I planned my trip at all.

 So, this is why I hope this Lebanon itinerary helps you to plan your trip as well (and if Lebanon isn’t on your bucket list yet, then make sure to add it now) – it is a beautiful country that has deserved much more recognition.

-READ MORE: Is Jordan safe for solo female traveler?
+- READ MORE: Is Jordan safe for solo female travelers?